cr0w-l0rd/get_next_line/README.md

 Using a static stash ensures:

-No data is lost between calls.
+No data is lost between calls

 ### Main Things Learnt
 * `Static Variables`[^1]